codeEllo/OnlineShoppingSystem/README.md

 # ICT502 Project
 During 3rd Degree, me nd my team working together on a web developing using Oracle SQL Developer.
 The purpose of this project is able to manage the advanced flows in SQL Databases.

+WITH NO DATABASE CONNECTION! (ingat free ke)

-Here's the sample of the website (without any server/database connection) (SOME OF THE INFO LIKE USERNAME AND PRODUCT NAME CANNOT BE FETCH DUE TO NO CONNECTION)
+Here's the sample of the website

 1) HOMEPAGE
 >![FOOTAGE](https://raw.githubusercontent.com/codeEllo/OnlineShoppingSystem/main/Screenshot%202021-10-25%20000657.png)<br>